RiinRiin/Newsletter/README.md

 # Newsletter API-Integration
-Simple Email Sign-up Landing Page using Express and Mailchimp API.
+Simple Email Sign-up Landing Page using Express and Mailchimp API. <br />
 **EDIT:*** Mailchimp disabled my API-Key due to security concern and is no longer connected.
 Everything else is still functional.

 ## Learning Objectives